Nov 15, 2012

 Notice, the Devil does not challenge the reality of God, here.
 It is the verity and goodness of God which is called into question.
 Eve is being asked simply to suspect the motives and actions of her Creator.

-Eventually, as we now know, Adam and Eve succumbed to the subtlety of Satan.
+Eventually, as we now know, Adam and Eve succumbed to satanic subtlety.
 So, believing the suggestion of Satan, that the fruit could make them like God, self-sufficient and with a more perfect awareness of what was truly good and truly evil, they ate the the fruit.

 And, just like that, the first step away from God and toward the abyss of inner darkness was taken.
 It framed out this way.
-“There is a God; but, I am really my own best hope.
-So, I will rely on my own aspirations and actions.”
+“There is a God; but, I am really my own best hope for personal fulfillment.
+So, I will rely on my own insights, aspirations, and actions.”

 Adam and Eve quickly discovered the error of their thoughts and actions.
 But, they could not undo this poisonous attitude of self-determination which had already deeply infected their heart, and which would eventually chronically infect the whole of the human species through them.